PubInv/general-purpose-alarm-device/README.md

 This module has an enclosure and inside is an embedded microcontroller system with the following features to alert a human of a condition.
 * Flash bright lights
 * Make loud tones
-* Button to "mute" or suppess the alarm condition.
+* Button to "mute" or suppress the alarm condition.
 * Text display for messages (20x4 characters)
 * Power from wall supply on barrel jack 2.1mm at 9-12V <= 1000mA (or from host controling device at 5V or 12V)
 * RJ12 Data Cable connection for signal (and optional power) between host and GPAD.
-* An I2C output for controlle of devices TBD.
+* An I2C output for control of devices TBD.
 Connection by locking JST connector: S04B-XASK-1(LF)(SN)

 The GPAD does not detect the conditions that need to be alarmed.
-It is a peripherial to a controling host device which will assert status through the GPAD to an end user.
+It is a peripheral to a controlling host device which will assert status through the GPAD to an end user.

 # Prototype GPAD
-User view of GPAD With Enclosure.  *This image is only a place holder and does not well illistrate the design nor have mounting features.*
+User view of GPAD With Enclosure.  *This image is only a place holder and does not well illustrate the design nor have mounting features.*

 <img src="./Hardware/Documentation/PICS/U_Box_V104_General_Alarm_Device.png" width="300">